Categories of imaginaries for definable additive categories: Elimination of pp-imaginaries

 So $\chi$ has the form $\theta \wedge \bigwedge_j \neg\theta_j$ where $\theta$ is a conjunction of atomic formulas and the $\theta_j$ are atomic formulas.
 We may assume that $\exists y \chi(x,y)$ is equivalent to $(\phi/\psi)(x)$.
 Suppose that $D\in {\mathcal D}$ and $D\models \chi(a,b)$.
 Then $\theta(a,D) =\{ b\} \cup \bigcup_j \theta_j(a,D)$.
 All these are cosets of subgroups (of $H(D)$) so, by Neumann's Lemma (see, e.g., \cite[2.12]{PreBk}), and since all indices of one definable subgroup in another are infinite if not equal to 1, and since $b\notin \theta_j(a,D)$ for any $j$, we deduce that $\theta(a,D) =\{ b\}$.
 That is, $\theta$ already defines a function from $\phi/\psi$ to $H$ which, since we have just seen that for each $a$ of sort $\phi/\psi$, $\theta(a,D)$ is a singleton and since $\chi(a,b)$ implies $\theta(a,b)$, must be injective, as required. \end{proof}

-It was shown at \cite[10.2.40]{PreNBK} that the theory of modules over a ring $R$ has pp-elimination of imaginaries iff it is von Neumann regular, so the result just proved gives us the further equivalent of elimination of imaginaries.
-Of course, for a ring, the relevant set of ``home sorts" is the set of powers of the forgetful functor, $(R_R, -)$ which takes a right $R$-module to its underlying group.
-Extension to a skeletally small preadditive category ${\mathcal R}$ is straightforward.
-The elementwise definition of von Neumann regularity (where now $r$ and $s$ are to be read as morphisms of ${\mathcal R}$) can be used and is equivalent to the definition that every finitely generated ideal contained in a representable functor $(-,P)$ ($P\in {\mathcal R}$) be a direct summand.
-The proofs, that both elimination of quantifiers and elimination of imaginaries (in their pp versions) are equivalent to von Neumann regularity, that are given in \cite{PreNBK} apply equally well to ${\mathcal R}$ as to $R$.
-(Elimination of quantifiers is \cite[10.2.38]{PreNBK}; it is not said explicitly there but follows by \cite[10.2.14(c)]{PreNBK}.)
+It was shown at \cite[10.2.40]{PreNBK} that the theory of modules over a ring $R$ has {\bf elimination of pp-imaginaries}, meaning elimination of pp-imaginaries to the additive category with objects the finite powers $(R_R,-)^n$ of the home sort, iff $R$ is von Neumann regular.
+For a ring, that is the relevant set of ``home sorts"; extension to a skeletally small preadditive category ${\mathcal R}$ is straightforward.
+The elementwise definition of von Neumann regularity (where now $r$ and $s$ are to be read as morphisms of ${\mathcal R}$) can be used and is equivalent to the condition that every finitely generated ideal contained in a representable functor $(P,-)$ ($P\in {\mathcal R}$) be a direct summand.
+The proofs, that both pp-elimination of quantifiers and elimination of pp-imaginaries are equivalent to von Neumann regularity, that are given in \cite{PreNBK} apply equally well to ${\mathcal R}$ as to $R$.
+(Elimination of quantifiers is \cite[10.2.38]{PreNBK}; it is not said explicitly there but follows by \cite[10.2.14(c)]{PreNBK} and \cite[16.5]{PreBk}.)
 So we have the following.

 \begin{theorem} \marginpar{elimelim} For a skeletally small preadditive category ${\mathcal R}$, the following are equivalent:

 (i) ${\mathcal R}$ is von Neumann regular;

 (ii) the theory of ${\mathcal R}$-modules (right, equivalently left) has elimination of quantifiers;